 Before submitting work, please explore our site and be sure you are familiar with our approach.
 Pay particular attention to writing style and content.
 Articles for Ricepaper should have a literary approach and be written in language direct enough to be accessed by a high schooler, with adequate research and ingenuity to interest a university professor.
 Ricepaper readers are knowledgeable and intelligent.
 Avoid a pedantic writing style, bookish vocabulary, angst-ridden themes and excessively scholastic reasoning.

 WHO CAN SUBMIT WORK?

 Writers of any and all cultural backgrounds are encouraged to submit non-fiction articles, stories, poems, and profiles relatable to Asian Canadians, many of whom consider themselves global citizens with ties to other parts of the world.

 We focus on showcasing creative writing by Asian Canadians and material containing diverse characters, stories and/or themes pertinent to the broad Asian Canadian population.
 That said, we are open to accepting submissions from writers around the globe so long as we can see a link between the content and an aspect of the Asian Canadian experience.
-We have people from all kinds of backgrounds in this country.
+Canada is home to people from all kinds of backgrounds.
 We can usually find a connection.